Abbott district: Performance

 The program improved achievement in early grades, but not in upper grades.
 Early education programs including free preschool helped close part of the gaps for Fourth graders whose performance gap "narrowed from 31 points in 1999 to 19 points in 2007, and on state reading tests from 22 points in 2001 to 15 points in 2007."
-However, as students advanced in grade, their relative performance gains were lost, such that high school students showed no improvement at all and one expert, the Assistant Commissioner at the New Jersey Department of Education from 2002 to 2007 said that the program had not eliminated the effects of poverty.
-"When you get to middle school, eighth grade, high school – forget about it.
+However, as students advanced in grade, their relative performance gains were lost such that high school students showed no improvement at all and one expert, the Assistant Commissioner at the New Jersey Department of Education from 2002 to 2007 said that the program had not eliminated the effects of poverty: "When you get to middle school, eighth grade, high school – forget about it.
 This has been a huge failure."

-A 2012 New Jersey Department of Education study notes that between 1973 (the time of the legal decision) and 2010 the average per-pupil expenditure in those districts had nearly tripled to $18,850, or $3,200 more than the State average (excluding the former-Abbotts) and $3,100 more than the State's wealthiest districts.
+A 2012 New Jersey Department of Education study noted that between 1973 (the time of the legal decision) and 2010 the average per-pupil expenditure in those districts had nearly tripled to $18,850, or $3,200 more than the State average (excluding the former-Abbotts) and $3,100 more than the State's wealthiest districts.
 In total, more than $40B in additional funding has been provided to the schools.
 Despite "more than adequate" funding, the achievement gap between economically advantaged and disadvantaged students persists or has widened.

 When measuring college readiness, Abbott districts fare poorly relative to other areas despite higher than average spending per pupil.
 During the 2011-2012 school year: